avaframe/AvaFrame/docs/getStarted.rst

   python path/to/runInitializeProject.py

-This will create a new directory with the input required by Avaframe structured as described in :ref:`moduleIn3Utils:Initialize Project`.
+This will create a new directory with the input required by AvaFrame structured as described in :ref:`moduleIn3Utils:Initialize Project`.
 You are now ready to start.

 Input data